kubernetes/community/keps/sig-node/0014-runtime-class.md

 The Kubelet uses an Informer to keep a local cache of all RuntimeClass objects.
 When a new pod is added, the Kubelet resolves the Pod's RuntimeClass against the local RuntimeClass cache.
-Once resolved, a subset of its fields are passed to the CRI as part of the [`RunPodSandboxRequest`][].
-At that point, the interpretation of the parameters is left to the CRI implementation, but they should be cached if needed for subsequent calls.
+Once resolved, the RuntimeHandler field is passed to the CRI as part of the [`RunPodSandboxRequest`][].
+At that point, the interpretation of the RuntimeHandler is left to the CRI implementation, but it should be cached if needed for subsequent calls.

 If the RuntimeClass cannot be resolved (e.g. doesn't exist) at Pod creation, then the request will be rejected in admission (controller to be detailed in a following update).
 If the RuntimeClass